Hardware

 Acrylic Sandwich Case

 The circuit board is 150 x 100mm (4x6 inches).
 I regularly see vendors on Amazon and eBay selling 150 x 100 x 3mm acrylic sheets.
 You’ll need to drill 3mm holes for M3 standoffs.
-The recommended standoff height is >=16mm for the top and >=3.5mm for the bottom.
+Use standoffs of at least 16 mm for the top and 3.5 mm for the bottom.

-Full Parts List
+Full Parts List (All Components)

 All Parts CSV